Example program 2: MM_S2_Viz_Basic

 Program Introduction

-The robot triggers the Mech-Viz project to run, then obtains the path-planning result, and then performs the pick operation.
+The robot triggers the Mech-Viz project to run, and then obtains the planned path for picking and placing.

 Prerequisites